rtaibah/jekyll-blog/_posts/books/2014-10-20-how-to-build-a-billion-dollar-app.markdown

 A 2013 study by Harris Interactive found that 75% of people are always within 5 feet from their phones, and 10% have used one during sex.

-Chapter3: A Billion Dollar App
+Chapter 3: A Billion Dollar App
 ==============================

 Human Universals